-This Environmental Assessment (EA) is provided for public comment in accordance with the National Environmental Policy Act (NEPA), the President's Council on Environmental Quality (CEQ) NEPA Regulations (40 CFR Parts 1500 to 1508), and 32 CFR Part 989, Environmental Impact Analysis Process (EIAP).
+This Final Environmental Assessment is provided in accordance with the National Environmental Policy Act, the President's Council on Environmental Quality National Environmental Policy Act Regulations (40 Code of Federal Regulations Parts 1500-1508), and 32 Code of Federal Regulations Part 989, Environmental Impact Analysis Process (EIAP).
+Private information from public commenters, such as personal home addresses and phone numbers, is not published in this document to comply with Privacy Act requirements.